Yandex Cloud

 4. Click Save changes.

-If you do not have the Yandex Cloud CLI installed yet, install and initialize it.
+If you do not have the Yandex Cloud CLI yet, install and initialize it.

-By default, the CLI uses the folder specified when creating the profile.
+The folder used by default is the one specified when creating the CLI profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
-You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.
+You can also set a different folder for any specific command using the --folder-name or --folder-id options.

-To set up storage autoscaling:
+To set up automatic storage expansion:

-1. See the description of the CLI command for updating a cluster:
+1. View the description of the CLI command for updating a cluster:

 yc managed-postgresql cluster update --help